yadav-aman/food-ez/README.md

   $ python3 server/main.py
   ```

-- Now the server is hosted at localhost:8000, and the API documentation along with all the end points can be accessed at [localhost:8000/docs](http://localhost:8000/docs)
+- Now, the server is hosted at localhost:8000, and the API documentation along with all the endpoints can be accessed at [localhost:8000/docs](http://localhost:8000/docs)

 ### Running Frontend -

 > For this node and npm is required

-Open new terminal and run the following commands
+Open a new terminal and run the following commands.

 ```bash
 $ cd client